NORAD: In film and television

 The NORAD command center located under Cheyenne Mountain, Colorado is a setting of the 1983 film WarGames and the television series Jeremiah and Stargate SG-1.
-In the 2014 film Interstellar, NORAD dissolves and its headquarters is converted for NASA.
-The 1970 movie, Colossus:The Forbin Project is largely based on NORAD.
+In the 2014 film Interstellar, NORAD dissolves and its headquarters is converted for use by NASA.
+The 1970 film Colossus: The Forbin Project is largely based on NORAD.

 In the South Park episode "Back to the Cold War", Mr. Mackey hacks into NORAD using late-1980s computer hardware.

 Santa tracker

 As a publicity move on 24 December 1955, NORAD's predecessor, the Continental Air Defense Command (CONAD), informed the press that CONAD was tracking Santa Claus's sleigh, adding that "CONAD, Army, Navy and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas".
 A Christmas Eve tradition was born, known as the "NORAD Tracks Santa" program.
 Every year on Christmas Eve, "NORAD Tracks Santa" purports to track Santa Claus as he leaves the North Pole and delivers presents to children around the world.
 Today, NORAD relies on volunteers to make the program possible.